Current RFTC Board Members

 The Row for the Cure® board is made up of volunteer representatives from Row for the Cure® events around the country.
 The RFTC board makes legal and financial decisions which further the work of Row for the Cure® at a national level.
 This includes participation in short monthly conference calls, appearances at local and national events, and lending support to established and aspiring Row for the Cure® events.

-Kathy Frederick: President and Founder of Row for the Cure®
+Kathy Frederick – Founder and Past President of Row for the Cure®

 Eliza Sydney – Vice President